iterative/dvc.org/content/docs/start/experiments.md

 metrics, parameters, and dependencies, navigate among them, and commit only the ones that we need to Git.

-> ⚠️This video is out-of-date and will be updated soon!
+> ⚠️ This video is outdated and will be updated soon!
 Where there are
 > discrepancies between docs and video, please follow the docs.

 https://youtu.be/FHQq_zZz5ms